contactozrcore/zr_logger/README.md

 - Logs changes to StateBags with size limits.
 - Detects and warns about oversized event payloads.
 - Ignores specific predefined events to reduce unnecessary logging.
-- Checks the current FXServer artifact version for known issues.
+- Checks the current FXServer artifact version for known issues (Node 22 - Javascript).
 - **New documentation on how to use the script in the /shared/config.lua**

 ## Installation